Caritas Germany: Structure and work

-Café Plattform, a social institution of Caritas Aachen providing food and shelter for persons living on the street.

 Caritas Germany is the umbrella organisation for the 27 diocesan Caritas organisations and the recognised central specialist associations.
 It is represented by the President, who is elected by the Assembly of Delegates for a six-year term.
 A full-time board of three to five members, chaired by the president, is responsible for the management of the organisation.
 The diocesan Caritas associations are organised on a decentralised basis, i.e. they are legally independent.
 They are subject to the diocesan structure within the Catholic Church.

 Caritas Germany is the largest social employer in the country with around 695,000 employees, 80% of which are women, and several hundred thousand volunteers.
 They work in roughly 25,000 facilities all over the country.

 The work includes general social counselling services (such as suicide prevention or drug counselling), elderly care, health and nursing care, food banks and soup kitchens, as well as programmes supporting struggling families, people with disabilities, youth, unemployed persons, migrants and refugees, homeless people, sex workers, and other support to vulnearable and excluded communities.

 Caritas International is the foreign aid arm of the German Caritas Association.
 It supports partner organisations in the implementation of development and humanitarian projects in over 70 countries around the world.
 The organisation is one of the NGO partners of DG ECHO.

 Caritas Germany is headquartered in Freiburg im Breisgau and maintains a representative office in Berlin as well as one in Brussels.